-This topic describes best practices for security in applications when you use XAML and .NET Framework XAML Services API.
+This article describes best practices for security in applications when you use XAML and .NET XAML Services API.

 Untrusted XAML in Applications